jonathanhogg/flitter/docs/language.md

 : The value `0`

 `inf`
-: The IEEE-754 floating-point infinity value
+: The IEEE-754 floating-point positive infinity value

 `nan`
-: The IEEE-754 floating-point "not a number" value
+: An IEEE-754 floating-point "not a number" value

 `pi` or `π`
 : The π mathematical constant

-`tau`or `𝜏`
+`tau` or `𝜏`
 : The 𝜏 mathematical constant (equal to 2π)

 ### SI Metric Multipliers ###